Backroads Seasonal Trip Leaders: FAQs & Answers

 Q. How much will I work?

-A. The job & lifestyle page has the most accurate estimate of days worked for new Trip Leaders.
+A. The Compensation, Benefits & Work Authorization page has the most accurate estimate of days worked for New Trip Leaders.
 Your own availability and start date will likely impact the amount of work you receive.
 If you seek the most work available, we counsel applicants to attend the earliest possible hiring and training events, minimize your time-off requests during the summer, and stay available to lead through our fall peak (the end of September).

 Q. How much time will there be between my training and my field entry?

 A. It depends on which Training Block you attend.
-In 2013 we will be running an early Training in February.
-Some Leaders, particularly Leaders with good Italian or French, will begin working within a few weeks of finishing this Training Block.
-Those who come to this early Training Block but don't speak European languages or won't be working in Europe, may have 3 months off before work begins in earnest in the US.
 Generally speaking, New Leaders enter the field between 1 – 21 days after having graduated from Training.
-Training Blocks in April and May tend to have longer gaps prior to field entry than Training Blocks in June and July.
-However, leaders who graduate from the earlier Training Blocks also tend to work more over the course of the season.
+Leadership Training Programs in April and May tend to have longer gaps prior to field entry than those in June and July.
+However, leaders who graduate from the earlier Trainings also tend to work more over the course of the season.

 Q. Where will I work?

-A. Please review the job & lifestyle page for more information.
-Leaders receive their trip leading assignments near the end of the training process.
+A. Leaders receive their trip leading assignments near the end of the training process.
 Several factors determine where you might work, including an individual's experience, language skills (if applicable), availability and, above all, our company need.

 Q. What if I only really want to work in one location?

-A. If you have expertise in a particular region where Backroads runs trips, this works well for both Backroads and you.
+A. If you have expertise in a particular region where Backroads runs trips, this works well.
 As a matter of fact Backroads is motivated to find qualified local Leaders, men and women who can offer our guests an insider's perspective, in ALL of the regions where we are running trips.
 Please tell us during the phone interview if you have a strong desire to lead only in one area.

 Q. Do Trip Leaders get flown home in between trips?

 A. No, once leaders leave their hub at the start of the season, if they choose to travel home in between trips, the cost is theirs.
-Backroads pays for leaders to travel between regions for work and provides subsidies for time off in regions as well.
+Backroads pays for leaders to travel between regions for work.

 Q. Beyond leading trips, what other types of work does a Trip Leader do?